thosgood/this-weeks-finds/markdown/101-151/week105.md

 Note that by the time we get to n = 8 we just have 16x16 matrices of real numbers.
-And that's how it keeps going: C~n+8~ is just 16x16 matrices of guys in C~n~!
+And that's how it keeps going: C~n+8~ is just 16x16 matrices of guys in C_n!
 That's Bott periodicity in its simplest form.

 Actually right now I'm in Vienna, at the Schroedinger Institute, and one of the other people visiting is Andrzej Trautman, who gave a talk